zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 #### Rate the Call (Rate)

 ```
-public int Rate(string callId, int rating, string desc);
+public int Rate(string callId, int rating, string desc)
 ```

-This method allows a user to rate a call and is usually called after the call ends.
+This method lets the user rate the call.
+It is usually called after the call ends.

 <table>
 <colgroup>